khrystynaO/blueprints/miro-Insight-Lux/README.md

 # **Miromico Miro Insight - Environmental and Hall Sensor Blueprint Guide**

-The **Miromico Miro Insight** is a compact battery-powered LoRaWAN device equipped with a **temperature sensor**, **humidity sensor**, and **hall sensor**.
+The Miromico miro Insight Lux is a compact battery-powered batteryless LoRaWAN device equipped with a temperature sensor, humidity sensor, and hall sensor.
 It’s designed for real-time environmental monitoring and magnetic field detection, transmitting data over LoRaWAN networks.
-This guide provides step-by-step instructions to set up the sensor, register it with **The Things Network (TTN)**, and integrate it with **Blynk IoT** for data visualization and control.
+This guide provides step-by-step instructions to set up the sensor, register it with The Things Network (TTN), and integrate it with Blynk IoT for data visualization and control.

 # **Step 1: Unpacking and Initial Setup**